 Norman Kleiman, PhD

-Dr. Kleiman is an Assistant Professor in Environmental Health Sciences and the Director of the MS degree program in Radiological Sciences (with tracks in Health Physics and Radiobiology) in the Columbia University Mailman School of Public Health.
+Dr. Kleiman is an Associate Professor in Environmental Health Sciences and the Director of the MS degree program in Radiological Sciences (with tracks in Health Physics and Radiobiology) in the Columbia University Mailman School of Public Health.
 This degree program, the first such offered by a School of Public Health, helps train the next generation of professionals with interests in the intersection of the environmental and human health risks of radiation exposure.
 Dr. Kleiman is also the Director of the Eye Radiation and Environmental Research Laboratory at Columbia University, where his research interests include the intersection of public health, ophthalmology and radiation research often using the eye as a model system to study the ocular and systemic effects of radiation exposure.
 In addition to his academic and research responsibilities, he lectures frequently on radiation effects in the eye and provides expertise to a variety of domestic and international regulatory and advisory bodies on issues of radiation exposure.
 He received his PhD in Molecular Biology from Vanderbilt University and his BS in Biology from Rensselaer Polytechnic Institute.